redcarrot01/redcarrot01/README.md

 Spring, Kubernetes

 ✨ from now on
-Java(), Spring, Spring boot, Spring cloud ..
+Java, Spring, Spring boot, Spring cloud ..

 👌 So so & Had tried it
 Html, css, javascript, linux, Docker, Tensorflow, Android